 The song has been credited for inspiring an entire generation of vocalists, and the use of melisma in particular would go on to change pop music forever.
 Artists such as Beyoncé, Christina Aguilera, Leona Lewis, Kelly Clarkson, Brandy and more have cited Mariah’s enthralling vocals on this enduring track as an inspiration.

 The music video for ‘Vision of Love’ was originally filmed with a more seductive look, but was scrapped by the label in favour of the iconic video we know and love today.
 At the end of the day, it was the perfect way to introduce Mariah to the world.
 She didn’t need anything flashy or tacky; all she needed to do was be herself, and the rest was history.
 In the chapter ‘Light of My Life’ in her memoir ‘The Meaning Of Mariah Carey’, Mariah spoke of the deep significance of swinging while holding her cat in the music video.
-In 2020, it was remastered in HD as part of ‘#MC30‘.
+In 2020, the video was remastered in HD as part of ‘#MC30‘.

 Mariah herself may not have even realised at the time, but ‘Vision of Love’ was the beginning of what is today regarded one of the most legendary discographies and music careers of all time.